-Beginning on Wednesday, April 8, and running through Sunday, April 12, CBS and ESPN will broadcast a variety of iconic final rounds.
-Patrons are encouraged to join the experience and share their at-home watch parties by using #MastersRewind.
+Beginning on Thursday, November 12, and running through Sunday, November 15, CBS and ESPN will broadcast a tradition like no other.
+Patrons are encouraged to join the experience and share their at-home watch parties by using #TheMasters.
 Get your watch-party started with the schedule below and tune-in.

-ProTip: Use the hashtag #MastersRewind to share your watch-party.
+ProTip: Use the hashtag #TheMasters to share your watch-party.

 Make an Arnold Palmer

-This golfer inspired beverage is made with two summer drink classics: a combination of iced tea and lemonade with a slightly sweet lemony tea blend that has a refreshing taste.
+This golfer inspired beverage is made with two drink classics: a combination of iced tea and lemonade with a slightly sweet lemony tea blend that has a refreshing taste (even for the fall).

 The start of the official drink name was supposedly from a woman ordering the drink at a golf club asking for ‘that Arnold Palmer drink’.
 The famous golfer's preference was so well-known, he was said to order a ‘Mr. Palmer’ at golf country clubs when requesting the drink and a legend was blended.